 It is unlikely that you will find this one in your guide books, as Finlarig sits on private property.
-However, it’s definitely worth a stop if you happen to be in that neck of the woods.
-If you are a serious castle seeker, then I think Finlarig is worth going out of your way for.
+However, it’s worth a stop if you happen to be in that neck of the woods.
+If you are a serious castle seeker, then I think Finlarig is worth going out of your way to see.

 Parking is available across from the cemetery, about a minute’s walk to the castle.
 When Mr. C and I were there a few years ago, we were approached by a local who requested we move our car to the lot rather than park directly at the site.
-I don’t think we were hurting anything, but alas, it is private property so it’s best to do as you are told.
+I don’t think we were hurting anything, but alas, it is private property, so it’s best to respect the property owner’s wishes.

-Whether you’re traveling through Scotland on a dual carriageway (divided highway) or on a single track road (yes, they really are only wide enough for a single car), you will discover that there is no shortage of beautiful, interesting, and unique surprises at every turn.
+Whether you’re traveling through Scotland on a dual carriageway (divided highway) or a single track road – yes, they really are only wide enough for a single car – you will discover that there is no shortage of beautiful, interesting, and unique surprises.

-I snapped this photo on the morning that Mr. C and I arrived in Scotland a few weeks ago.
-We were heading north on the A9 (on our way from Glasgow Airport to our rental near Inverness) when I suddenly spotted this beautiful castle looking structure on the right.
-Mr. C quickly rolled down his window and I somehow managed to capture the shot from my side of the car, at some 70 mph – a testament to the quality of my camera!
+I snapped this photo the morning that Mr. C and I arrived in Scotland a few weeks ago.
+We were heading north on the A9 (on our way from Glasgow Airport to our rental near Inverness) when I suddenly spotted this beautiful castle on the right.
+Mr. C quickly rolled down his window, and I somehow managed to capture the shot from my side of the car, at some 70 mph – a testament to the quality of my camera!

-After doing some sleuthing, I think I finally figured out what this building is.
-I believe (someone please correct me if I am wrong) that this is Atholl Palace Hotel in Pitlochry, a 19th century hotel set against the gorgeous slopes of Ben Vrackie.
+After doing some sleuthing, I finally figured out that this is Atholl Palace Hotel in Pitlochry, a 19th-century hotel set against the gorgeous slopes of Ben Vrackie.

 See?
 A surprise at every turn.

+Hi, friends.
 What’s new in your corner of the world?
-It’s hard to believe that a week ago yesterday I was sitting on a crappy, cramped Boeing 757, heading home from two amazing weeks in Scotland.
-Why we humans consent to getting into a metal tube that shoots us through the air at 500 miles per hour and at some 34,000 feet above the ground is beyond me.
+It’s hard to believe that a week ago yesterday, I was sitting on a crappy, cramped Boeing 757, heading home from two amazing weeks in Scotland.
+Why we would ever get into a metal tube that shoots us through the air at 500 miles per hour and at some 34,000 feet above the ground is beyond me.
 Ohhhh, I know why.
 It’s because our love for the people and places that await us far outweigh any of the risks.
 And for Scotland (in the words of Adele), I’m willing to take the risk.

-Today I would like to share with you one of my favorites castles on my ever expanding list.
-This is Auchindoun, a 15th century treasure that lies near Dufftown, in Moray.
+Today I would like to share with you one of my favorites castles on my ever-expanding list.
+This is Auchindoun Castle, a 15th-century treasure that lies near Dufftown, in Moray.